maemreyo/glean-vault/glean/10_Sources/Articles/UK launches taskforce to 'break down barriers' for women in tech.md

 "Entry routes, career progression to leadership, and access to capital are just some of the barriers women in tech still face today," Ms Daley said.

-"Achieving gender equality is long overdue, and I am honoured to join the Women in Tech taskforce alongside Liz Kendall and several inspiring women from across the industry, working together to chart a path forward for true gender equality."
+"Achieving gender equality is long overdue, and I am honoured to join the Women in Tech taskforce alongside Liz Kendall and several inspiring women from [[30_Structures/across the industry|across the industry]], working together [[30_Structures/to chart a path forward|to chart a path forward]] for true gender equality."

 ![A green promotional banner with black squares and rectangles forming pixels, moving in from the right.
 The text says: “Tech Decoded: The world’s biggest tech news in your inbox every Monday.”](https://ichef.bbci.co.uk/news/240/cpsprodpb/41d3/live/348b21e0-26a8-11f0-8f57-b7237f6a66e6.png.webp)